 Creating a perfect Legend is cool at first, but can also be boring.
 Defining specific fears creates a character.
 Try to think of specific things the Legends is terrified and how the Legend tries to avoid it.
 Will the Legend slowly try to face that fear, or cower away at the first opportunity?

 Connect with the world

-Once some bits and pieces are ready to try to connect with the Storyteller’s world.
-The Storyteller already thought of stuff, maybe there are easy ties to be made so it becomes much easier to become involved in the story.
+Once some bits and pieces are ready to try to connect with the narrator’s world.
+The narrator already thought of stuff, maybe there are easy ties to be made so it becomes much easier to become involved in the story.
 Is the Legend living in a nearby town, a friend of certain townsmen or the lost princess that everyone is looking for?